dereuromark/cakephp-fixture-factories/docs/setup.md

 - Tracks which tables are written to by fixture factories

 Unlike the standard `TransactionStrategy`, this doesn't require manually listing fixtures.
+In fact: This strategy works best if you do not use fixtures, at all.

 ##### CakePHP 5.2+ (Global Configuration)